All Episodes

 We're losing 300 people a week in this country.

-Uh add to that that young girls are being human trafficking into prostitution for the rest of their lives.
+Add to that that young girls are being human trafficking into prostitution for the rest of their lives.

 They're being destroyed.

-And look at the number, well, we had angel moms and dads on this program yesterday.
+We had angel moms and dads on this program yesterday.

 At what point do those people that don't enforce the law, do they bear culpability?

-Are they not held accountable for aiding and a betting in what happens by keeping such criminals in the country?
+Are they not held accountable for aiding and abetting in what happens by keeping such criminals in the country?

-It's a you know, I I've never seen people have things so ass backwards and then screaming at the top of their lungs about child separation when we have child separation that is permanent, and the person that fixed the child separation issue happened to be this president.
+I've never seen people have things so ass backwards and then screaming at the top of their lungs about child separation when we have child separation that is permanent.

-If if you have a dog, Sean, and he gets out of the yard and he hurts a small child in the neighborhood.
+If you have a dog, Sean, and he gets out of the yard and he hurts a small child in the neighborhood, a judge could literally put you in jail and find the living daylights out of you.

-You could spend much time in jail, but that very same judge can let a rapist, a drug dealer, uh uh a gang member out early and then harm more people in our community, and they're not held accountable.
+But that very same judge can let a rapist, a drug dealer, a gang member out early and then harm more people in our community, and they're not held accountable.

-There's another example of the double standard that goes on because we have a ruling class in this country, and you know, uh because we cannot hold them accountable is part of the reason why we're in the shape that we're in.
+And, you know, because we cannot hold them accountable is part of the reason why we're in the shape that we're in.

-All right, appreciate the call.
+Appreciate the call.

 You want to be a part of the program.

-Uh, we got an awesome Hannity tonight, nine Eastern.
+We got an awesome Hannity tonight, 9-Eastern.

 We'll tell you about that as we continue.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Hannity tonight, nine Eastern on the Fox News Channel.
+Hannity tonight, 9-Eastern on the Fox News channel.

 We will have the latest.